T0ASTMalone/macros-tracker-capstone-node/apidocs.md

 **POST /meals**

-post new meal to users log
+Post new meal to users log

 New meals should include the following: